arthurcarreiro/arthurcarreiro/README.md

 - 👋 Hi, I’m @arthurcarreiro
 - 👀 I’m interested in ...
-Studying
+Studying and Working
 - 🌱 I’m currently learning ...
 Math for ML, Java, Python
 - 💞️ I’m looking to collaborate on ...
 Data Science